conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 an environment without first activating that environment will likely not work.
 For the ability to run executables in activated environments, you may be interested in the ``conda run`` command.

+Earlier versions of conda introduced scripts to make activation behavior uniform across operating systems.
+Conda 4.4 allowed ``conda activate myenv``.
+Conda 4.6 added extensive initialization support so that conda works more quickly and less disruptively on a wide variety of shells (bash, zsh, csh, fish, xonsh, and more).
+Now these shells can use the ``conda activate`` command.
+Removing the need to modify PATH makes conda less disruptive to other software on your system.
+For more information, read the output from ``conda init --help``.

 Deactivating an environment